Construction Site Accidents

 - Inaccurate signs: Signs may not properly describe how to navigate through a construction zone, which can lead to head-on collisions if a driver accidentally drives in the lane designated for oncoming traffic.

-If you believe you or a family member suffered a serious or disabling injury and or a fatal accident due to a construction site accident, contact the Boston personal injury lawyers at Bellotti Law Group, P.C. today for a FREE consultation at 617-225-2100.
+Our Boston car accident attorneys cover a wide variety of auto accidents.
+We cover cases involving hit and runs, speeding, rear ends, texting while driving, etc. If you believe you or a family member suffered a serious or disabling injury and or a fatal accident due to a construction site accident, or a different auto accident, contact the Boston personal injury lawyers at Bellotti Law Group, P.C. today for a FREE consultation at 617-225-2100.
 Our Boston car accident attorneys work hard to determine the cause of the accident and establish the liability of the other parties involved.